-The Tao Te Ching (the core Taoist scripture) invites you to contemplate your innermost sense of reality.
-It doesn’t tell you what to do or think, but rather stimulates you to think and reflect.
+The Tao Te Ching (the core Taoist scripture) invites us to open our mind to the underlying mystery and simplicity we lose sight of in daily life.
+It doesn’t tell us what to do or think, but rather stimulates us to think and reflect.
+If you are new to Taoist thought, start with the question, what is Taoist thought?
+Then, continue on to Understanding the Tao Te Ching.

-In translating the Tao Te Ching myself, the translation is, in truth, also a commentary.
-By that I mean the interpretation of both words and phrases required in translating anything (but especially this) is by itself a primary form of commentary.
+In translating the Tao Te Ching, the translation is, in truth, also a commentary.
+By that I mean the choice and interpretation of both words and phrases required in translating anything (but especially this) is in itself a primary form of commentary.
 Not content to leave it there, I have included commentary that relates each chapter to various aspects of life.
 Used together, all this should help understanding.
 (See also, The Tao Te Ching: Literal Chinese vs. Translations.)

 The Purpose of the Commentaries